-The Resource Management (Aquaculture Moratorium) Amendment Bill 2002 was developed in response to the large number and scale of aquaculture applications being received by regional councils, and the need to improve the way aquaculture is managed.
-The Bill was enacted on 25 March 2002.
+The Resource Management (Aquaculture Moratorium) Amendment Bill 2002 was developed in response to the large number and scale of aquaculture applications being received by regional councils, and need to improve the way aquaculture is managed.

-The moratorium imposed a ban on new aquaculture activities in the coastal marine area including the receipt of new aquaculture applications, applications for extensions to existing farms and the consideration of existing applications for new coastal permits and extensions.
+The moratorium imposed a ban on new aquaculture activities in the coastal marine area, including the receipt of new aquaculture applications, applications for extensions to existing farms, and consideration of existing applications for new coastal permits and extensions.
 Existing aquaculture operations and those for which a hearing had started were not affected.
-The moratorium applied retrospectively from 28 November 2001.
-Applications lodged prior to 28 November 2001 but for which a hearing had not yet started (at that date) were also subject to the moratorium.
+The moratorium applied retrospectively from 28 November 2001, and applications lodged prior to 28 November 2001, but for which a hearing had not yet started (as at that date) were also subject to the moratorium.

 The moratorium gives central government time to prepare new legislation for aquaculture management.
-It also allows time for regional councils to prepare for the implementation of the new legislation when it is passed.
+It also allows time for regional councils to prepare for implementation of the new legislation when it is passed.
+This discussion document is a part of our preparation for the new legislation - we would like to know where there is demand for aquaculture in the Region, and encourage discussion about where aquaculture should and should not be located.

-3.3 After the moratorium
+3.2 After the moratorium